LLNL/magpie/README.md

 Magpie contains a number of scripts for running Hadoop jobs in HPC environments using Slurm and running jobs on top of Lustre.
-It also supports other Hadoop related software, such as Zookeeper.
+It also supports other Hadoop related software, such as Pig and Zookeeper.

 Basic Idea
 ==========